Zachary Wong

 He joined the Association for the Rights of the Elderly, founded by Yeung Sum and Frederick Fung, in 1982.
 He was elected chairman of the association in 1991.
 In 1988, he joined Meeting Point and became a member of its Central Committee in 1991.
 He was also part of the Joint Committee on the Promotion of Democratic Government.
 He organised most of the rallies, petitions and 50-hour fasting strike at the Star Ferry Pier in 1989 for a faster pace of democracy.

 He was first elected to the Yuen Long District Board in 1988 and replaced Tai Chin-wah as a LegCo member in a by-election in 1991.
 He stood in the Legislative Council elections in 1998 and again in 2012 but did not get elected.

 In 2020, Wong became chairman of the Yuen Long District Council, after the pro-Beijing DAB was defeated in the 2019 Hong Kong local elections.

-On 21 October 2021, Wong was unseated from his position both member and chairman of Yuen Long District Council, after he was disqualified together with other 16 district councillors.
+On 21 October 2021, Wong was unseated from his position both member and chairman of Yuen Long District Council, after he was disqualified together with 16 other members of the same council for being deemed by the Hong Kong SAR Government to have not fulfilled its requirements for taking the oath of allegiance upon taking office under the Public Offices (Candidacy and Taking Up Offices) (Miscellaneous Amendments) Ordinance 2021 - which it introduced into and was passed by the Legislative Council in the first half of 2021 and covers all members of every District Council in addition to legislative councillors and other major public office holders.